dimikave/Thesis---Alzheimer_Speech_Screening_Test/README.md

 For LOSO-like split, use leftout.py and leftout_original.py

 Of course for confidentiality reasons and participants' privacy, the files of features as well as the recordings will remain private.

+## Status
+As of the completion of the project, it will probably be modified in case of more research in the field.
+It may hold inaccuracies and could be implemented in more efficient ways regarding speed and recources management.

+## Support - Contact
+Reach out to me:
+- dimitris.kave@gmail.com